CivicTechTO/overview/README.md

 1. **Be clear about a point of contact for support.** Don't assume people know to check Git commit history on code.
-1. **Vocalize, but don't spam.** Consider announcing automated actions in appropriate communition channels.
+1. **Vocalize, but don't spam.** Consider announcing automated actions in appropriate communication channels.
 This is to help ensure the organization doesn't forget that automation is taking place.
 Be thoughtful to include essential details, so that messages don't come to be seen as repetitive and pointless. eg. Don't simply announce